BRP Quezon: History

 She was then transferred to the Philippines on 19 August 1967 and was commissioned to the Philippine Navy as the RPS (now BRP) Quezon (PS-70), and together with her sister ship, was one of the Navy's main warships during the 1960s up to the present.

 She was stricken from the navy in late 1994, but was overhauled at the Cavite Naval Dockyard and returned to service in 1995.
 Some of her weapons were also removed, mainly its anti-submarine equipment due to lack of spare parts.
 This includes the five Mk6 depth charge projectors and two depth charge racks.
 This move totally removed her anti-submarine warfare capabilities, which were outdated.
-Quezon completed a rehabilitation overhaul in April 1996 by Hatch & Kirk, wherein she was fitted with a remanufactured EMD 645C diesel engines, rehabilitation works, and equipping the ship with state-of-the-art safety equipment on deck and engine room with all digital control panels.
+Quezon completed a rehabilitation overhaul in April 1996 by Hatch & Kirk, wherein she was fitted with a re-manufactured EMD 645C diesel engines, rehabilitation works, and equipping the ship with state-of-the-art safety equipment on deck and engine room with all digital control panels.
 Recent upgrades includes a satellite radio dish for communications.

-Present Status
+Present status

 Her last classification was Patrol Corvette.
 She was assigned to the Patrol Force of the Philippine Navy, which was later renamed as the Offshore Combat Force.

 The ship retired on 1 March 2021 together with 3 other ageing navy ships.